An identity crisis happens when the reality you are seeing doesn’t fit with the way you think things should be.

 I remember sharply the day when Leeanne and I both picked up our new glasses.

 Neither of us had worn glasses before, yet both of us needed what the Optometrist called “progressive” lenses, which are glasses that help both with distance and reading.

 When you put on progressive glasses for the first time it is rarely a simple process.
 It is normal to have to live in a strange blurry/sharp world for up to two weeks while our brains can orientate.

 Starting to wear glasses is a pretty unique experience, all of a sudden the world looks different and at the same time people see you differently.
-I’ve been told twice that I look a lot smarter (I’m not sure what that means for how I look without glasses), and my son reckons that I finally look like a pastor.
+I was told twice that I look a lot smarter (I’m not sure what that means for how I look without glasses), and my son reckoned that I finally look like a pastor.

 Since I started this blog I’ve been sharing my wrestle with what it actually means to have faith.
 I know that faith and belief are often used interchangeably, but I don’t think its that simple.

 Belief is often unconscious.
 Before I had the glasses, I believed the world I was seeing was the world as it was.
 When the optometrist asked me to read the bottom line on the eye chart, I confidently rattled off the sequence of letters as I saw them.
 When he put lenses in front of my eyes I discovered the P was actually an F and the O was a C. I was confident, but I was wrong.
 My belief in what was real was shaped by how I saw it, and I had no clue there was anything wrong with how I was seeing things.

 A large part of the reason I had stopped writing the blog was that I had lost faith in my ability to see.
 A large part of what I thought to be normal had changed.
 My words sounded hollow.

 My last few years have felt like this past week, constantly having to adjust how I looked at the world.